Safety Strategies for Protecting & Engaging Frontline Employees

 What are important considerations when creating a safety strategy?

 In today’s world of limited resources and needing to do more with less, EHS professionals have to make important decisions on how and where to focus time and effort for the greatest return to their organizations.
 There is a constant push-and-pull between high-risk, low-frequency events like SIFs and lower-risk, high-frequency events like everyday hazards.
-Our OPEX25 session will dive into questions about risk and prioritization.

 What common decision-making challenges do leaders face?